pete-watters/git-browser/README.md

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.

+## Development notes
+'app/adapters/application.js' points to the github API host.
+Github is not JSON API compliant so the REST adapter is used.

 ## Prerequisites

 You will need the following things properly installed on your computer.